Injuries in Parking Areas

 be conceivably perilous.

+or assaults that happen in parking areas.
 As an open access public place, premises liability laws must

 be addressed by proprietors of parking lots and garages.
 Individuals assume a